 User attributes in Segmentation

-User attributes present in custom segment analysis, hold the latest value of the user attributes.
-The filter work on current data of the user attributes.
+User attributes of custom segment analysis, contain the latest value of the user attributes.
+The filter works on the current data of the user attributes.

 Changing the Visualisation